inlabru-org/inlabru/cran-comments.md

     INLA
   Availability using Additional_repositories specification:
     INLA   yes   https://inla.r-inla-download.org/R/testing

-  For R 4.0.5 and older, separate INLA package building may be needed to install the newer INLA version suggested by inlabru, but for the newer R versions direct installation can be done.
-Bugs relating to vector-if-statements were fixed in INLA version 22.03.03

 * Spurious doi problems noted by win-builder.
   Manually accessing https://doi.org/10.1111/2041-210X.13168 correctly leads to